alanmitchell/bmon/docs/source/adding-buildings-and-sensors.rst

 as that will delete the entire sensor, not just the association between the sensor and the building.
-This same general approach is used when deleting other list items like Alerts--check the Delete box for the Alert and then click the Save button for the Sensor.
+This same general approach is used when deleting other list items like Alerts--check the Delete box for the Alert, and then click the Save button for the Sensor.